alper/alpernl/content/posts/highlights-from-the-art-of-not-being-governed/index.md

 > Such powerful identities are, in this respect, no less fictitious and constructed than most national identities in the modern world.

-> The perspective adopted and elaborated here is a radical constructionist one: that ethnic identities in the hills are politically crafted and designed to position a group vis-Ã -vis others in competition for power and resources.
+> The perspective adopted and elaborated here is a radical constructionist one: that ethnic identities in the hills are politically crafted and designed to position a group vis-à-vis others in competition for power and resources.
 In a world crowded with other actors, most of whom, like modern states, are more powerful than they, their freedom of invention is severely constricted.
 They craft identities, but not in circumstances of their own choosing, to paraphrase Marx.

 > But what is novel and noteworthy for most of this long history in the hills is that ethnic and tribal identities have been put to the service not merely of autonomy but of statelessness.